EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

 <ul class="projects-box" id="projects-box">
+<li> 2025.02: Our one paper about out-of-distribution recommendation is accepted to TOIS 2025.</li>
 <li> 2025.01: Our one paper about flatness-aware continual learning is accepted to TPAMI 2025.</li>
 <li> 2025.01: Our two papers about out-of-distribution recommendations are accepted to WWW 2025.</li>
 <li> 2024.12: Our two papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.</li>